Not sure what your skin type is?

 If your skin feels and looks shiny all over–on your cheeks, nose and forehead–you likely have oily skin.

-If your skin feel irritated, stingy, red or inflamed, you have sensitive skin–which could be from genetics (like rosacea or eczema) or an impaired skin barrier.
+If your skin feels irritated, stings, is red or inflamed, you have sensitive skin–which could be from genetics (like rosacea or eczema) or an impaired, damaged skin barrier.

 Simple Routines Based on Skin Type